solarwinds/apm-java/README.md

 ```
 [otel.javaagent 2021-07-07 15:10:59:649 -0700] [main] INFO com.appoptics.opentelemetry.extensions.AppOpticsTracerProviderConfigurer - Successfully initialized AppOptics OpenTelemetry extensions with service key ec3d********************************************************5468:ot
 ```

+**There are certain challenges for classloading with extension jar, more details in https://github.com/open-telemetry/opentelemetry-java-instrumentation/discussions/3350**

 #### SDK artifact
 After the artifact `appoptics-opentelemetry-sdk-shaded` is built and published to local maven, it can be used by adding `dependency` to `pom.xml` such as:
 ```